gayathrikarasi-dev/Address-book-c-project/README.md

-# Address Book Application (C)
+# Address Book Application using C

 ## Overview
-A console-based Address Book application written in C that allows users to store and manage contact information with persistent storage using a CSV file.
+Address Book is a console-based application developed in C that allows users to store, manage, and maintain contact information efficiently.
+The application supports adding, searching, editing, deleting, and listing contacts with persistent storage using a CSV file.

+This project demonstrates strong fundamentals of C programming, including file handling, structures, pointers, and menu-driven program design.

+---

 ## Features
 - Add new contacts